OK-Data-Exchange/oscn/README.md

 Medium Priority Cases - Any open case (`closed_on` = `nil`).
 Scrapes the oldest first.

 Low Priority Cases - Closed cases that likely will not be updated as often.

+## Manual Scraping/Imports

+### DOC

+1. Find the date to use for the run by downloading the file to your local (see the quarterly_data.rb importer for location) and looking at the bottom of the file for the maxiumum sentencing date.
+Use that month for the folder name.
+2. run `rake "doc:scrape['2025-04']"` (replace 2025-04 with the folder name)
+3. if there are any failures in validation you probably need to update the code to address them.
+4. If there are no failtures in validation then run `rake "doc:import['2025-04']"` (replacing 2025-04 again)